Originally published on 13 October 2021

 $ sudo mkdir -p /usr/local/www/stagit

-This will be the root directory within which we’ll create additional directories for each of our repositories in /home/git/repos/
+This will be the root directory within which we’ll create additional directories for each of our repositories in /home/git/repos/.
+Therefore, if we have a repository called /home/git/repos/repository01, we need to create the corresponding directory under /usr/local/www/stagit:

 $ sudo mkdir /usr/local/www/stagit/repository01